III. An Organic Habitable Zone UniVerse

-Earth’s biosphere is now known to have regulated itself for some billion years in a homeostatic fashion so as to sustain favorable atmospheric and geochemical conditions for life’s continued survival.
-Since the 1970's, the British geochemist James Lovelock, with Lynn Margulis and many others, have provided theoretical and experimental support for life as a planetary phenomenon.
+Earth’s biosphere is now known to have regulated itself for some billion years in a homeostatic fashion so as to sustain conducive atmospheric and geochemical conditions for life’s survival and evolution.
+Since the 1970's, the British geochemist James Lovelock, with Lynn Margulis and colleagues, have provided theoretical and experimental support for living systems as a planetary phenomenon.
 Lovelock's country neighbor, the author William Golding, suggested the name of the earth goddess Gaia.
-The concept has received intense scrutiny, often rejection, over past decades but is now generally understood and accepted as an innovative model.
-Its proof is an actual worthwhile service to global ecological research programs.
-This section also contains references for the field of Earth systems science and Earth’s formative history.
+The concept has received intense scrutiny, often rejection, over past decades but has become understood and accepted as an innovative, useful model.

 Meyers, Stephen and Alberto Malinverno.
 Proterozoic Milankovitch Cycles and the History of the Solar System.
 Proceedings of the National Academy of Sciences.
 115/6363, 2018.
 University of Wisconsin and Columbia University geoscientists expand Earth’s environs to include a dynamic spacescape and temporal depth to its earliest origin.
 See also Exo-Milankovitch Cycles II: Climates of G-dwarf Planets at arXiv:1805.00283.